 If your child has a cavity, it’s time to prepare them for their first dental filling.
 Yes, it’s essential to fix a cavity, even in primary teeth.
 Dental fillings play a crucial role in preventing the cavity from getting worse.
-Cavities will not disappear on their own they may grow in size.
-There is a potential for a domino effect, whereas one cavity will lead to another before too long.
-The tooth decay will widen and deepen, leaving your child prone to brittle teeth and the possibility of cracking or breaking.
+Evidently, cavities do not disappear on their own.
+As a matter of fact, they may grow in size.
+Over time, one cavity will lead to another before too long; thus tooth decay will widen and deepen.
+As a result, your child will be prone to brittle teeth and the possibility of cracking or breaking.

 Dental fillings are a fundamental procedure to remedy cavities and stop the condition from worsening or leading to other dental problems.

 What is the Dental Filling Procedure?

 The dentist gently removes the tooth decay from your child’s tooth, cleans it, then fills the cavity.
 Occasionally, the filling may or may not require the use of a local anesthetic.
 In this case, a local anesthetic is used to numb the affected area.
 It’s good to take your child’s primary teeth cavities just as seriously as you would for permanent teeth.

 The material used in the dental filling will vary depending on the location and severity of the cavity.
 Please book an appointment; we will be happy to walk you through the process.

 Amalgam fillings are a safe, effective, and long-lasting treatment for dental decay.
 Dental amalgam consists of an alloy of silver, tin, copper, and mercury.
 Amalgam, used in dentistry for over 150 years, is one of the most reviewed materials in modern dentistry.
 All things considered, it is safer and more durable than ever before.